Pooksoft/PooksoftOptionsKit.jl/README.md

 	$ git clone https://github.com/Pooksoft/PooksoftOptionsKit.jl.git

 and pretty much do anything you want with it.
-However, if you do pull the code, drop us a [star](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/saving-repositories-with-stars) to keep track of the latest and greatest updates.
+However, if you do pull the code, please drop us a [star](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/saving-repositories-with-stars) so you can keep track of the latest and greatest updates.

 ## How do I contribute to this package, or other Serenity packages?
 [Fork the project](https://guides.github.com/activities/forking/) and go crazy with it!